 A. Payment-in-Full Plan.
 Each semester's bill is due before the first day of classes of that semester.
 The bill is calculated on the actual costs for that semester.

 While Bluffton prefers that families subscribe to one of the two payment plans listed above, we recognize that some family income patterns may warrant an alternate arrangement.
-We can usually accommodate such arrangements if first approved by the business manager.
+We can usually accommodate such arrangements if first approved by the business office.
 Please call the business office if you wish to discuss another option.

 UNPAID ACCOUNT POLICIES